ThomasDavidDev/Sorting-Algorithm-Extensions-CS/README.md

-# Sorting Algorithm Extensions for C#
+# Sorting Algorithm Extensions for CS

 Hey,
 For school I had to implemented some basic sorting algorithms in C #.
 I made some extensions for List<>.